Set 10 · Study 1 / 5

 5. deceive · verb/dəˈsiv/

-You should not deceive your customers by false advertisements.
+You should not deceive your customers with false advertising.

 Origin: Middle English: from Old French deceivre, from Latin decipere ‘catch, ensnare, cheat’